How To Find The Right Surf Camp For Me

 4. What Type of Accommodation?

 Are you looking for a private room?
 A semi-private room?
 A dorm room?
 What do the rooms look like?
 How many people will live at the surf camp: 10, 20, 50 people at the same time?
 Also, how far will you be from the beach, restaurants and attractions?
-Some surf camps are ridiculously far from all of those, or in shady neighbourhoods.
+Some surf camps are very far from all of those or in shady neighbourhoods.
 It’s best to do some proper research that guarantees you’re at your maximum comfort.

 how-to-find-the-right-surf-camp-for-me